yarbelk/distributedservice/README.md

 ## Whats completly missing

-I would add a managment layer to this; i made an approximation of the protobuf, but didn't implement it
+I would add a managment layer to this; i made an approximation of the protobuf, but didn't implement it This could also be doen through the gossip protocol, or in other ways.
+At the minimun - its nice to have an easy way to get the member list via a call; though you could also get that from your service managment layer or in any number of other ways